Kris Carr

 • Dried mangos, peaches, nectarines, and apricots

-• Dried cranberries, cherries, goji berries
+• Dried cranberries, cherries, and goji berries

 • Dried strawberries and banana chips